Learn Mindfulness Techniques

 Just Do It

 Reading books about meditation is great.
-Reading online magazines about meditation (like this one!) is great.
+Reading online magazines about meditation and mindfulness techniques (like this one!) is great.
 But at the end of the day you actually have to do it if you want the benefits.
 Just reading about meditation, but not practicing, is akin to just reading about piano, not actually touching the keys.
 You can’t play if you don’t practice.

 Folks have all kinds of reasons why they can’t seem to meditate.
 The top reasons are; I don’t have the time and My mind is too busy.
 Well as far as not having enough time, that’s simply not true.
 We can all find 10 minutes a day.
 Yes, even you.
 As for your busy mind—welcome to being a human!
 Most of us have a lot going on in our noggins, and that’s not a reason not to meditate.
 Mindfulness meditation doesn’t ask you to quiet your mind, rather it invites you to cultivate a new relationship with your mind.